ngavu2712/Bamazon/README.md

 1. Product for sale - Manager is able to see available items data including id, name, price and quantity.

+1. View low inventory - view all items with an inventory count lower than five.

-1. Add to inventory - add more stock quantity to any item
+1. Add to inventory - add more stock quantity to any item.

-1. Add new product
+1. Add new product.

 # Demo Video